 Free Trade Area of the Asia-Pacific

-Discussions on the possible pathways to the Free Trade Area of the Asia-Pacific (FTAAP) continue.
-In November 2014, APEC Leaders endorsed the Beijing Roadmap for APEC’s Contribution to the Realization of the Free Trade Area of Asia-Pacific (FTAAP) to translate the vision of the FTAAP into reality.
-The roadmap provides for a Collective Strategic Study on Issues related to the Realisation of the FTAAP to be concluded by end of 2016, as well as enhanced information sharing and capacity building.
-The study will provide an analysis of potential economic and social benefits and costs, analyse the various pathways towards a Free Trade Area of the Asia-Pacific, and identify challenges economies may face in realizing the FTAAP.
+Work and discussions on the eventual realization of the Free Trade Area of the Asia-Pacific (FTAAP) also continue.
+In November 2014, APEC Leaders endorsed the Beijing Roadmap for APEC’s Contribution to the Realization of the Free Trade Area of Asia-Pacific (FTAAP).
+In accordance with the roadmap, the Collective Strategic Study on Issues related to the Realisation of the FTAAP was finalized in November 2016.

-APEC Information Sharing Mechanism on Regional Trade Agreements (FTAs)/Free Trade Agreements (FTAs)
+APEC Information Sharing Mechanism on Regional Trade Agreements / Free Trade Agreements (FTAs)

 In support of the work under the mechanism, the APEC Policy Support Unit (PSU) has also been tasked to undertake research and produce annual reports on trends and developments in FTA/RTA provisions and outcomes concluded by APEC economies.